tim-koko/website/content/en/references/prometheus-application-monitoring-finance-sector.md

 ## About the Client

-Anonymous Swiss Client
-System-relevant Swiss Bank
+Anonymous Swiss Client: System-relevant Swiss Bank

 ## Challenge